There is a new buzzword in the world of finance, and it’s ethical investing.

 Does ethical investing make a difference?

-Some people say that not investing in unethical companies doesn’t make a difference because they will continue to exist, regardless.
+Some say that not investing in unethical companies doesn’t make a difference because they will continue to exist, regardless.

 This is a short term view and glass half empty.